 I sank hours into Origami, learning about paper baubles and stars and whatnot in an attempt to try and make the best of what we had.
 And well.
 We had a branch that I had carved into a staff eons ago when I was still living in my hometown.
 My dog at the time managed to pee a tree to death in our yard and when it was finally cut down I decided to save a part of it.

 After the branch was done it was time to move on to the making of our two-person feast and the final steps of the dessert while Mr. Vana finished up with his work.
-I locked myself in the bathroom, put on a nice red dress, and prettied myself up with a final touch of clip-on earrings (oh yes, that’s another thing I learned, you don’t actually have to pierce your ears!) and the amazing snowflake necklace my husband got me.
+I locked myself in the bathroom, put on a nice red dress, and prettied myself up with a final touch of clip-on earrings (since I’ve opted out of any body-altering black magics) and the amazing snowflake necklace my husband got me.

 The typical Finnish Christmas meal follows a pattern: you have your fishy round (salmon in various forms, other fishes in sauces, fish eggs, mushrooms, paté maybe, etc) and after that, there would be the casseroles made from things like carrots and potato as well as the crowning glory of the holiday- the ham.
 But as it happens, I can not serve Mr. Vana Piglet on a platter so I had to think a little bit out of the box.